kjosib/booze-tools/example/calculator.md

 Unlike Bison or Yacc, highest-precedence comes first.
 After all, that's the way you learned it in grade school!
 ```
+%bogus UMINUS
 %right '^'
 %left '*' '/'
 %left '+' '-'
 ```
+The declaration `%bogus` introduces a name for a precedence level that can only be used as a rule's `%prec` symbol, which you can see illustrated below for unary negation.
+In case you're wondering, it's how we make `-1 ^ 2` = `1`.

 You can also use `%nonassoc` in the usual way, but this example does not require that.
+The larger [Decaf Example](decaf.md) uses it to prevent things like `a > b < c`, which admittedly *can* be made sense of, but they aren't part of the Decaf language specification.

 # Productions START
 The productions for this are pretty normal.